-Even more specifically, they both contain flavonoids, a subgroup of polyphenols.
+Specifically, they contain flavonoids, a subgroup of polyphenols.

-However, they differ in the type and amount of flavonoids.
-For example, green tea contains a much higher amount of epigallocatechin-3-gallate (EGCG), whereas black tea is a rich source of theaflavins (2).
+However, the type and amount of flavonoids they contain differ.
+For example, green tea contains a much higher amount of epigallocatechin-3-gallate (EGCG), whereas black tea is a rich source of theaflavins (

-One animal study found that green and black tea were equally effective in preventing blood vessel plaque formation by 26% at the lowest dose and up to 68% at the highest dose (4).
+One animal study found that green and black tea were equally effective at preventing blood vessel plaque formation by 26% at the lowest dose and up to 68% at the highest dose (

-What’s more, another review of green tea studies found that people who drank 1–3 cups per day had a 19% and 36% reduced risk of heart attack and stroke respectively, compared to those who had less than one cup of green tea each day (7).
+Furthermore, another review of green tea studies found that people who drank 1–3 cups per day had a 19% and 36% reduced risk of heart attack and stroke respectively, compared with those who had less than 1 cup of green tea each day (

-Similarly, drinking at least three cups of black tea could reduce your risk of heart disease by 11% (2).
+Similarly, drinking at least 3 cups of black tea could reduce your risk of heart disease by 11% (

 Green and black tea both contain caffeine, a known stimulant.

-As a result, caffeine can boost alertness, mood, vigilance, reaction time and short-term recall (9).
+As a result, caffeine can boost alertness, mood, vigilance, reaction time, and short-term recall (

 Green and black teas also contain the amino acid L-theanine, which is not present in coffee.

 L-theanine is thought to balance the effects of caffeine.
-The two substances may even have a mutually positive interaction.
-One study found that people who ingested L-theanine and caffeine together had better attention than when either was used alone (14, 16).
+The combination of these two substances may even be synergistic, as one study found that people who ingested L-theanine and caffeine together had better attention than when either was used alone (

-Both green and black tea are great alternatives to coffee for people who want a mood lift without coffee’s telltale restlessness.
+Both green and black tea are great alternatives to coffee for those who want a mood lift without coffee’s telltale restlessness.

 Green and black tea contain polyphenols that have strong antioxidant effects, potentially reducing your risk of heart disease.
-They both have caffeine to increase alertness and focus and L-theanine, which releases stress and calms your body.
+Also, they both have caffeine to increase alertness and focus and L-theanine, which releases stress and calms your body.

 Green tea is an excellent source of the potent antioxidant epigallocatechin-3-gallate (EGCG).

-Here’s a list of the possible benefits of EGCG in green tea:
+Here’s a list of the possible benefits of the EGCG in green tea:

-- Cancer: Test-tube studies have found that EGCG in green tea can inhibit the multiplication of cancer cells and cause cancer cell death (18, 19).
+- Cancer.
+Test-tube studies have found that the EGCG in green tea can inhibit the multiplication of cancer cells and cause cancer cell death (

-- Alzheimer’s disease: EGCG may be able to reduce the harmful effects of amyloid plaques that build up in Alzheimer’s patients (20, 21).
+- Alzheimer’s disease.
+EGCG may reduce the harmful effects of amyloid plaques, which accumulate in Alzheimer’s patients (

-- Anti-fatigue: A study found that mice consuming an EGCG-containing drink instead of water had prolonged swimming times before exhaustion (22).
+- Anti-fatigue.
+A study found that mice consuming an EGCG-containing drink had prolonged swimming times before exhaustion, compared with those drinking water (

-- Liver protection: EGCG has been shown to reduce the development of fatty liver in mice on a high-fat diet (23, 24).
+- Liver protection.
+EGCG has been shown to reduce the development of fatty liver in mice on a high fat diet (

-- Anti-microbial: This antioxidant can cause damage to bacterial cell walls and may even reduce the transmission of some viruses (25, 26, 27).
+- Anti-microbial.
+This antioxidant can cause damage to bacterial cell walls and may even reduce the transmission of some viruses (

-- Calming: It may interact with receptors in your brain to have a calming effect on your body (28, 29).
+- Calming.
+It may interact with receptors in your brain to exert a calming effect on your body (

-Though most research on the attributes of EGCG in green tea has been carried out in test-tube or animal studies, the findings lend credibility to the long-reported benefits of drinking green tea.
+Though most of the research on the EGCG in green tea has been carried out in test-tube or animal studies, the findings lend credibility to the long-reported benefits of drinking green tea.

 Theaflavins are a group of polyphenols that are unique to black tea.

-They’re formed during the fermentation process and represent 3–6% of all polyphenols in black tea (30).
+They’re formed during the oxidation process and represent 3–6% of all polyphenols in black tea (

 Theaflavins seem to offer many health benefits — all related to their antioxidant ability.

-What’s more, they may be responsible for protecting your heart and blood vessels.
+What’s more, they may protect your heart and blood vessels.

-In fact, theaflavins in black tea may have the same antioxidant capacity as polyphenols in green tea (35).
+In fact, the theaflavins in black tea may have the same antioxidant capacity as polyphenols in green tea (

-While they differ in their composition of polyphenols, they may bestow the same beneficial effects on blood vessel function (36).
+While they differ in their polyphenol composition, they may bestow the same beneficial effects on blood vessel function (

 Though both contain caffeine, black tea usually has more — making green the better choice for people sensitive to this stimulant.
-Furthermore, green tea contains more L-theanine, an amino acid which is calming and can balance the effects of caffeine (33).
+Furthermore, green tea contains more L-theanine, an amino acid that’s calming and can balance the effects of caffeine (

-But if you’re looking for a caffeine hit that is not as strong as coffee, black tea could be a great option for you.
+However, if you’re looking for a caffeine boost that is not as strong as coffee, black tea could be a great option for you.

-Green and black tea have similar health benefits, including for your heart and brain.
+Green and black tea provide similar health benefits, including for your heart and brain.

-Their antioxidant profiles differ, but while green tea may have more powerful antioxidants, scientific evidence does not strongly favor one tea over the other.
+While green tea may contain more powerful antioxidants, the evidence does not strongly favor one tea over the other.